onolab-tmu/blinky/README.md

 2. Build the firmware.

-    ```
-    cd firmware/blinky_ota
+        cd firmware/blinky_ota/firmware

         # configure
         #  - serial port
         #  - device number
         #  - wireless network
         make menuconfig

         # compile and upload to device
         make flash
-    ```

-### Over-the-air Firmware upload
+### Recorder Firmware

-If the device was configured properly before compilation, it is possible to do over-the-air (OTA) firmware updates.
-The procedure is fairly simple.

-1. Install a wireless router with the network SSID programmed in the Blinky
-2. Start the server at `address`
-3. Turn the Blinky off and on again

-Then the Blinky should check the server for new firmware.
-If a new firmware is available, it will be downloaded and installed.
-The procedure will be accompanied by blinking of the LEDs.
+This firmware turns the device into a wireless stereo microphone.
+The instructions to use this firmware are in `firmware/recorder/BlinkyRecorder_REAMDE_jp.pdf` (japanese only for now).

-### Wireless Microphone
+### Blank Firmware

-The device can double as a wirelss microphone by changing the firmware.
+This firmware is a stripped down version of the regular Blinky firmware.
+Its role is to highlight how to read samples from one or both microphones and control the LEDs.

 Authors
 -------